Mike Milburn, Chief of Staff

-Anastasia was raised in northcentral Montana and is a graduate of the University of Great Falls, where she earned a bachelor’s degree in broadcast communications.
+Anastasia was raised in Montana and is a graduate of the University of Great Falls, where she earned a bachelor’s degree in broadcast communications.
 Anastasia was formerly Director of Community Relations and Marketing at Shodair Children’s Hospital in Helena.
 She previously served as Public Information Officer for the Montana Department of Public Health and Human Services, and as Press Secretary to Governor Marc Racicot.
-Anastasia serves on the board of the Idaho-Montana Affiliate of Susan G. Komen for the Cure.
+Anastasia served on the board of the Idaho-Montana Affiliate of Susan G. Komen for the Cure for four years.

 Julie James, Executive Assistant

 Julie is a graduate of Park High School in Livingston and is a certified paralegal.
 She has extensive background in the legal field.
 She has worked for the Powell County Attorney’s Office, a public defender in Arizona, and in the Legal Services Division of the Montana Department of Justice.
 Julie worked at the law firm of Gough, Shanahan, Johnson & Waterman for six years before coming to the Attorney General’s Office.
 She also regularly volunteers as an elections judge in Helena.